Your Dog's Breed Was Designed to Do a Job. That Explains Everything.

 - You can't train genetics out of a dog.
 But you can redirect the instinct into appropriate outlets.

-- "Biological fulfillment" (simulating a dog's ancestral job through games) is the fastest path to a calm, happy dog.
+- "Biological fulfillment" (simulating a dog's ancestral job through games) is one of the clearest paths to a calmer, happier dog.

 Your Dog Came Pre-Installed with Software

 People treat dogs like blank slates.
-Train them right and they'll be perfect.
+Train them right and every rough edge will disappear.
 But every dog comes with thousands of years of selective breeding baked into their DNA.
-And that programming runs whether you want it to or not.
+And that programming still shapes daily life whether you planned for it or not.

 Your Corgi nips your kids' heels when they run?
 He's herding.
 Corgis were bred to move cattle by biting their ankles and ducking the kick.
 Your children running through the yard looks exactly like cattle that need to be moved.